 More than 20 years have passed since the end of apartheid in 1994.
 Yet the unemployment rate among the black population is still high at 60% and inequality is widening.
 Additionally, 12% of the South Africans are infected with HIV and more than 500 lives are lost daily owing to AIDS.
 With the introduction of free ARVs in public health facilities in 2004, People Living With HIV/AIDS (PLWHA) live longer and healthier lives.
 The perception of HIV as a disease leading to immediate death has changed, affecting the way we tackle HIV.

 JVC continued the Project on Participatory HIV/AIDS Prevention and Care, and Support for PLWHA, in partnership with local NGOs, Light of Mercy Community Care (LMCC) and Tshirunzanani HBC.
-Following the evaluation results at the end of the three year project period (2012-15), JVC decided to extend the project into 2016, in order to ensure the sustainability of project’s impact and to deal with problems and potentialities which had appeared after the project’s results.
+Following the evaluation results at the end of the 3-year project period (2012-15), JVC decided to extend the project until July, 2017, in order to ensure the sustainability of project’s impact and to deal with problems and potentialities which had appeared after the project’s results.